FOREX-Greek, Spanish woes push euro towards 2012 low; yen off highs

 "The second round of the Greek election may well put the actual exit process in motion, and we would likely see EURUSD test 1.20 in that scenario," said Jens Nordvig, global head of currency and fixed income strategy at Nomura Securities.

-Option traders also expressed scepticism about the euro, driving one-month euro/dollar implied volatility to a three-month high at 11.47 percent.
+Option traders also expressed their scepticism about the euro, driving one-month euro/dollar implied volatility to a three-month high at 11.40 percent.

 As market players bet on more euro weakness, three-month risk reversals showed a firm bias for bearish euro bets, last standing at -3.4 percent, near five-month highs, pulling away from -2.15 percent at the start of the month.